-Best Wool: Minus33 Merino Wool Ridge Cuff Beanie
+Best Overall: Minus33 Merino Wool Ridge Cuff Beanie

 The Minus33 Merino Wool Ridge Cuff Beanie is a stylish cap with unmatched softness, comfort, and breathability.
-Merino wool is incredibly soft, as well as moisture wicking, odor resistant, and insulating.
-Even when you start to sweat while participating in winter sports or a brisk walk, you'll be able to rely on this beanie to keep you warm, dry, and fresh.
-In fact, you can wear it while playing in the snow — the wool can absorb up to 30-percent its weight in moisture.
+Merino wool is incredibly soft, as well as moisture-wicking, odor-resistant, and insulating.
+Even when you start to sweat while participating in winter sports or a brisk walk, you'll be able to rely on this winter hat to keep you warm, dry, and fresh.
+In fact, you can wear it while playing in the snow — the wool can absorb up to 30-percent of its weight in moisture.
 The lightweight material is naturally elastic, and the circumference ranges from 17 to 25 inches, so you won't need to worry about fit.
 Best of all?
 You can toss it in your washer and dryer when you want to clean it.
 The collection has 11 different colors, including all the hues of the rainbow and more.